João Silva (photographer): In Ayod

 The following day, they arrived on a light plane to the tiny hamlet of Ayod.
 The cargo plane landed shortly thereafter.
 The villagers were already waiting next to the runway to get food, wrote Marinovich, and "the mother had joined waiting for food leaving her children on the sandy ground nearby."
 Silva and Carter separated to shoot pictures of children and the people, the living and dead victims of the hunger catastrophe that had arisen through the war.
 Carter went several times to Silva to tell him about the shocking situation he had just photographed.
 Witnessing the famine touched his emotions very strongly.
 Silva was searching for rebel soldiers who could take him to someone in authority.
 He found some soldiers and Carter joined him.
 The soldiers did not speak English, but one was interested in Carter's wrist watch.
 Carter gave him his cheap wrist watch as a gift.
 The soldiers were their bodyguards and followed them for their protection.

 To stay a week with the rebels they needed the permission of a rebel commander.
-Their plan would take off in an hour and without the permission they had to fly back.
+Their plane would take off in an hour and without the permission they had to fly back.
 Again they separated and Silva went to the clinic complex to ask for the rebel commander.
 The rebel commander was to find in Kongor, south Sudan he was told.
 That was good news for Silva, "their small UN plane was heading there next".
 He left the clinic and went back to the runway, taking on his way pictures of children and people.
 It was then that "he came across a child lying on his face in the hot sun – and he took a picture".

-Prize-winning "vulture and the little girl" photograph in Sudan
+Prize-winning "The vulture and the little girl" photograph in Sudan

+As a result, Silva was nearby when Carter took his Pulitzer Prize-winning photograph "The vulture and the little girl":

-Carter saw Silva on the runway, coming fast toward him and saying:
+Carter approached Silva on the runway, came quickly towards him and said:

 Silva asked him where he shot the picture and was looking around to take the photo too.
 Carter pointed to a place 50 m away.
-Then Carter told him that he had been chasing the vulture away.
-He was completely shocked by the situation he had just photographed.
-He said to Silva "I see all this, and all I can think of is [his young daughter] Megan".
-He lit a cigarette and became more and more emotional by the minute.
-"I can't wait to hug her when I get home."
+Then Carter told him that he had chased the vulture away.
+Carter was completely shocked by the situation he had just photographed.
+He said to Silva, "I see all this, and all I can think of is [Carter's young daughter] Megan."
+Lighting a cigarette, he became more emotional saying, "I can't wait to hug her when I get home."
 A few minutes later they got into the small UN plane and left Ayod for Kongor.